BuiAnh210399/BuiAnh210399/README.md

 - 👋 Hi, I’m Buianh
-- 🌱 I’m currently learning industrial control at Le Quy Don University, another name is Military Technical Academy (MTA).
+- 🌱 I’m currently learning industrial control at Military Technical Academy (MTA), another name is Le Quy Don University.

 <!---
 BuiAnh210399/BuiAnh210399 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.